olivercarmont/YouTube/README.md

 ### About Me

-Aspiring computer scientist with a love for sharing the wonders of Machine Learning on YouTube!
+🤖 Aspiring computer scientist with a love for sharing the wonders of Machine Learning on YouTube! 🎥❤️

-# Hubs
+# Videos

 | Repo                                             | Video  | Article | Code |
 | --------------------------------------------------- | ---------- | ----------- | ----------- |